kubernetes/website/content/en/docs/tasks/administer-cluster/cpu-management-policies.md

 ## Windows Support

-{{< feature-state for_k8s_version="v1.32" state="alpha" feature_gate_name="WindowsCPUAndMemoryAffinity" >}}
+{{< feature-state feature_gate_name="WindowsCPUAndMemoryAffinity" >}}

-The CPU Manager support can be enabled on Windows by using the `WindowsCPUAndMemoryAffinity` feature flag and requires a support in the container runtime.
+The CPU Manager support can be enabled on Windows by using the `WindowsCPUAndMemoryAffinity` feature gate and requires a support in the container runtime.
-Once feature is enabled follow the steps above to configure the [CPU Manager Policy](#configuration).
+Once the feature gate is enabled, follow the steps below to configure the [CPU manager policy](#configuration).

 ### Configuration